Le Coeur Net jumping the last to win at Plumpton - November 16 2020

 Background:

 My roots are 100% West Country and I am recently retired from the corporate world as Head of Media and Communications.
-I have had a passion for racing over many years through my family and I am connected to the Anthony Honeyball yard as an owner and a supporter of the yard.
+I have had a passion for racing over many years through my family and I am connected to the Anthony Honeyball yard as an owner and a supporter of the yard and more recently with Ben Clarke.

 As a member of the Wessex Racing Club you will be close to the action!